Long Turkish War: 1594

 In early 1594, the Serbs in Banat rose up against the Ottomans.
 The rebels had, in the character of a holy war, carried war flags with the icon of Saint Sava.
 The war banners were consecrated by Patriarch Jovan Kantul, and the uprising was aided by Serbian Orthodox metropolitans Rufim Njeguš of Cetinje and Visarion of Trebinje.
 In response, Ottoman Grand Vizier Koca Sinan Pasha demanded that the green flag of the Prophet Muhammed be brought from Damascus to counter the Serb flag and ordered that the sarcophagus containing the relics of Saint Sava be removed from the Mileševa monastery and transferred to Belgrade via military convoy.
 Along the way, the Ottoman convoy killed all the people in its path as a warning to the rebels.
 The Ottomans publicly incinerated the relics of Saint Sava on a pyre atop the Vračar plateau on April 27 and had the ashes scattered.

 1595–96

 In 1595, an alliance of Christian European powers was organized by Pope Clement VIII to oppose the Ottoman Empire (the Holy League of Pope Clement VIII); a treaty of alliance was signed in Prague by the Holy Roman Emperor, Rudolf II and Sigismund Báthory of Transylvania.
 Aron Vodă of Moldavia and Michael the Brave of Wallachia joined the alliance later that year.
 The Spanish Habsburgs sent an army of 6,000 experienced infantry and 2,000 cavalry from the Netherlands under Karl von Mansfeld, commander-in-chief of the Spanish Army of Flanders, who took command of the operations in Hungary.
+During the entire war, Cossack and Polish cavalry troops were present at the fronts of Hungary, Wallachia and Transylvania.
+The papal auxiliaries were made up mainly of Walloon and Italian mercenaries, and to a small extent French and English mercenaries.
+The Habsburg army also employed Walloon mercenaries.

+Persia indirectly supported the war against the Ottomans in Hungary and the Balkans.